 Le Date — 1218 Ste-Catherine Street East

-With karaoke still banned across the province due to the risk of coronavirus transmission, this staple Village spot has had to slightly rethink its operations: For Pride, it’s hosting nightly “singalongs,” from 9 p.m. to 1 a.m. all week, and they’ll go on until Sunday night.
+With karaoke still banned across the province due to the risk of coronavirus transmission, this staple Village spot has had to rethink its operations slightly: For Pride, it’s hosting nightly “singalongs” from 9 p.m. to 1 a.m. all week.
+They’ll go on until Sunday night.

 Le Normandie — 1295 Atateken Street